Data, backups, and recovery

 - The cluster pinset (the list of objects that are pinned in the cluster along with all the options associated to them (like the name, the allocations or the replication factor) are stored depending on the consensus component chosen:

-crdtstores everything in a key-value BadgerDB datastore in the
+crdtstores everything in the chose key-value datastore backend (

 raftstores the-append-only log making up the pinset, along with the list of cluster peers in a BoltDB store frequently snapshotted.
 All is saved in the

 identity.jsonare also persistent data, but normally they are not modified.

 Since the pinset information is persistend on disk, it can be exported from an offline peer with: